Can You Make a Wig from Your Own Hair for a Friend or a Relative who suffers from Hair Loss?

 Can You Get a Wig Made from Your Own Hair?

 At least 8 ounces of hair is required to design a custom wig from your own hair.
-Majority of people don’t have so much additional hair on their heads.
+The majority of people don’t have so much additional hair on their heads.
 A single wig requires around 2-3 heads of hair.

 If you don’t have enough hair, that doesn’t mean that all hope is lost.
 If your hair supply falls short of the 8-ounce requirement, you may need to purchase supplemental hair to make it enough.
 Many wig manufacturers can help with that regard.

 You can avoid having to buy extra hair by asking friends and family members to add to your wig donation.
 You will want to ensure the hair you collect is similar to your natural hair in length, color, and texture.

 Even if your hair has been color-treated or dyed, you can still send that hair in to be manufactured into a wig, as long as the hair is healthy enough to be fashioned into a wig.